Official trips - less than 28 days

 For official trips longer than 24 hours where you receive hourly and daily allowances, meals (breakfast, lunch and dinner) paid for by others or that are included in the hotel bill must be deducted from your hourly and daily allowances.
 This must be done when you settle your expenses in RejsUd after the trip.

-Read more about hourly and daily allowances in the menu on the right.
+Read more about hourly and daily allowances in the menu on the right in the box: Amount available for meals, local transporation, etc.

 Lost documentation